holochain/holochain-rust/doc/architecture/decisions/0008-mobile-first-development.md

 ## Context

 Mobile is the main platform today.
-We want to reach as much users as possible.
+We want to reach as many users as possible.
+Mobile use has two big constraints:  battery life (and consequent sleeping of apps), and bandwidth because of costs Go platform development ignored mobile from the start and we found out late about the problems of compiling to mobile.

 ## Decision

-Support only 64bits platforms and not any 32bits platforms because we may have issues with cryptography on 32bits.
+Target a mobile build from the start.
+Do not initially worry about battery/bandwidth constraints, assuming that ADR 0006 will handle solve this issue in the medium term, and that advance in technology will handle it in the long-term.

 ## Consequences